AleixEF/DynamicFlows/README.md

 train_dyn_gmm_parallel.py # Execute this file to run the training algorithm for TV-GMMs evaluate_dyn_gmm_parallel.py # Execute this file to run the evaluation program once TV-GMMs models have been trained
 ```
+## Tests:
+TODO.
+The section under /tests/ require some cleanup and we're working on it.

 ## Examples:
 Here we show an example of how to run the models for a 5-class classification task.
 Most of the help instructions can be obtained by executing `--help` for the concerned .py file.
 ```